Certification and Classification of Linear Quantum Error Mitigation Methods: Taxonomical Classification of Mitigation Methods

 where \(\oCN{C}{SN}{}{}{}{}\) and \(\oCN{C}{RE}{}{}{}{}\) are the original noisy circuits suffering from stochastic noise or rotational errors, respectively, and \(\oCN{C}{SN}{}{}{j}{}\) and \(\oCN{C}{RE}{}{}{j}{}\) are the \(j\)th amplified (or otherwise modified) circuits used for the mitigations (see \secRB{LinM}{VGS}).
-So, for example, \(\oM{G}{RE}{}{}{j}{}\) could be a procedure that amplifies all the rotational error amplitude from \(\eAngle\) to \(\eAnglei{j}\) (see \secR{C}), replaces all the gates with rotational errors with their hidden inverses (see \secR{HI}), or applies identity insertion \(j\) times before each gate with a rotational error (see \secR{II}).
+So, for example, \(\oM{G}{RE}{}{}{j}{}\) could be a procedure that amplifies all the rotational-error amplitudes from \(\eAngle\) to \(\eAnglei{j}\) (see \secR{C}), replaces all the gates with rotational errors with their hidden inverses (see \secR{HI}), or applies identity insertion \(j\) times before each gate with a rotational error (see \secR{II}).

 Now, if we have a circuit that suffers from both rotational errors and stochastic noise (\(\oCN{C}{SN,RE}{}{}{}{}\)) then we simply apply the mitigation method for rotational errors followed by\footnote{We assume in \eqRB{composedMitigation}{composedMitigationInformation} that the two constituent mitigation methods commute, \ie \(\oM{G}{SN}{}{}{i_2}{}\) and \(\oM{G}{RE}{}{}{i_1}{}\) commute for all \(i_1\), \(i_2\).
 This may not be the case if we use identity insertion to amplify the errors.
 If the mitigation of one type of error changes the amplitude or type of another we must take this into account when applying our subsequent mitigation strategies.} the one for stochastic noise.
 The composed mitigation strategy is given by: